openproblems-bio/task_grn_inference/docs/source/dataset.rst

 Datasets
 ========
-In this section, we explain how to access datasets without installing geneRNIB.
+Here, we explain how to access datasets without installing geneRNIB.
 The available datasets include **OPSCA, Nakatake, Replogle, Adamson, Norman, Xaira_HCT116, Xaira_HEK293T** and **ParseBioscience**.
-It should be noted that three datasets of **Xaira_HCT116, Xaira_HEK293T** and **ParseBioscience** are not added to the manuscript yet.
+It should be noted that three datasets of **Xaira_HCT116, Xaira_HEK293T** and **ParseBioscience** are not added to the initial manuscript yet.
 All datasets provide RNA data, while the `OPSCA` dataset also includes ATAC data.
 The perturbation signature of these datasets are given below.
 You need `awscli` to download the datasets.
 If you don't have it installed, you can download it from [here](https://aws.amazon.com/cli/).
 You do not need to sign in to download the datasets.